aguspagano/agustinpz/README.md

 Hello!

 This is Agustin, a versatile process and customer satisfaction oriented industrial engineer from Argentina.

-Spent quite a few years working developing a ski building company with two friends, also love teaching.
+I've spent quite a few years developing my own company with two friends as an entrepreneur.
+I'm a passionate of skiing and love teaching.

 Currently making my way into the IT world.
 Learning from the best at [Soy Henry](https://www.soyhenry.com/)